Endurance Of Its Military Rationale, 1812-1871

 Robert B. Sneyd completed a Master of Arts thesis at the University of Toronto on the topic of the Rideau Canal.
 The thesis was titled “The Role of the Rideau Waterway, 1826-1856.”
 The extensive research that went into this thesis makes Bob the definitive expert on this fascinating period of Rideau history.
 So while some so called “experts” have erroneously called the Rideau Canal a failure, Bob, through high quality research, has clearly demonstrated that the canal was in fact a success.
 The canal went far beyond its original mandate to provide a safe military supply route to the naval base at Kingston - it played a pivotal role in the early development of our nation by being a very successful Canadian commercial water route and by being the main route used to safely deliver tens of thousands of loyal British immigrants into Upper Canada.

-Bob is presently the President and CEO of the Centre for Sustainable Watersheds in Portland, Ontario (www.watersheds.ca) and has been extremely active with various Rideau environmental initiatives (many instigated and organized by Bob).
+Bob was the President and CEO of the Centre for Sustainable Watersheds in Portland, Ontario and has been extremely active with various Rideau environmental initiatives (many instigated and organized by Bob).

 In this article, Bob takes a fascinating look at the strategic role the Rideau Canal played in the defence of Canada in the 19th century.
 The article taken from the Fall 2008 issue of "Rideau Reflections" - the newsletter of Friends of the Rideau.